leokassio/Spatiotemporal-Data-Analysis/README.md

 (This is a WEIRD work in progress)

-Set of tools for exploratory data analysis using Twitter, Instagram and Foursquare data.
+Set of tools for Exploratory Data Analysis (EDA) using Twitter, Instagram and Foursquare data.

 ### Data Acquisition
 * TwitterMonitor.py: module to define the basic functions used by TwitterMonitor crawlers.
 Actually, it includes banner and configuration loaders.